 She spent her life on the range running free but also starving.
 Now I'll see what I can do with her.
 These Least Resistance Training Concepts and Marv Walker's Bonding Method have built up my confidence in my ability to train in a gentle way, and have become so ingrained in me.

 Mind Meeting Mind In Minutes / Awareness Horsemanship techniques are easy to learn.
-Yes, it DID take me 55 years.
+Yes, it DID take me a lot of years.
 But I spent a lot of time exploring dead ends, searching out solutions, testing, questioning, analyzing...in other words, trial and error.
 So much trial and error, in fact, that I call myself a "Cereal Cowboy" (I Snap, Crackle & Pop when I move).

 You can learn from my mistakes.
 There is a lesson in the old line, "I'm willing to make mistakes so folks can learn from them."
 I can't guarantee you'll never get hurt using Mind Meeting Mind In Minutes / Awareness Horsemanship techniques because horses are horses and you will be injured at some point if you are involved with horses, but I can tell you, you're LESS likely to be injured by a horse when you are mentally connected with it.